missamii/GA-Mirror/w01/Homework/D01_simpsons.md

 #### Remaking the Intro
 1. When the show's intro starts the camera pans through the clouds and over the entire town.
 The view then focuses through the window of the elementary school where we find Bart in detention writing out whatever horrible deed he accomplished that day.
 Create a directory called `school` and move `Bart.txt` inside of it.<br><br>
 2. Next the camera pans to the nuclear power plant where we find Homer mishandling what appears to be a radioactive core sample.
 Create a directory `power-plant` and move `Homer.txt` into it.
-Create a `core_sample.txt` file.
+Create a `core_sample.txt` file in the power plant.
 And then delete it.<br><br>
 3. Homer forgot his employee ID, so he needs to get a temporary pass.
 Let's use the ECHO command to initialize some text in `Homer.txt` like such - ` echo 'Work Pass: Homer J. Simpson' >> Homer.txt `<br><br>
 4. Then we find Marge and Maggie together in the super market.
 Create a `market` directory and move Marge and Maggie inside it.<br><br>
 5. The camera then pans to the band room in the school where we find Lisa crushing a sax solo.
 Traverse to the `school` directory, create a `band-room` directory, and move `Lisa.txt` into the `band-room` directory.<br><br>